Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

-BCFSA has released its Capital Modernization: Consultation Paper for B.C.
-Credit Unions proposing changes to modernize the capital framework for B.C.’s credit unions and is seeking feedback from B.C. credit unions and the public during a 90-day consultation period.
+From July 25 to November 6, 2023, BCFSA held a consultation on proposed changes in its Capital Modernization: Consultation Paper for B.C.
+Credit Unions to modernize the capital framework for B.C.’s credit unions.

 Session 1: Capital Modernization Project Consultation Launch